cloudgen2/french-num/README.md

 # french-num
-A french number exercise written in Rust
+A french number exercise written in Rust.
+This project uses the online-downloader script in https://github.com/cloudgen2/online-downloader

 ## Update